How to Screen Print

 Index / Simulated Process printing

 Simulated process is great for reproducing photographic, complex artwork with opaque, vibrant spot colors.
 This process prints much cleaner than traditional process printing, and is the only direct screen-printing option for printing photographs on dark shirts.
 We hand pick the colors in the composition, which gives us much more control over the finished product.
 Resulting in rich, vibrant & consistency in production.

 Textile foil adds tremendous value to any apparel item.
 It is not uncommon to see retail shirts with foil added cost over $50 in retail shops.
 We have a variety of colors, our most popular being silver.
 You can combine foil with screen-printing, rhinestones, water based inks, discharge, flock, and many other techniques.

 Heat transfers give us the ability to do full color images on dark and light colored shirts, jackets, bags etc. It’s especially good for doing multicolor images on foam trucker caps or nylon materials like bags and jackets with a nylon outer shell.

-Add some bling, and add a huge amount of value to any shirt design.
-Not only do we offer a bunch of rhinestone colors, but we also offer a huge selection of studs and shapes.
+Add some bling and a tremendous amount of value to your t-shirt design.
+Not only do we offer a robust selection of rhinestone colors, but we also offer a huge selection of studs and shapes.
 All can be combined with other forms of printing and embroidery to add even more value.
 When requesting a quote, make sure you state the exact size and color of the stones or studs.